ConnieZ/100-days-of-code/log.md

 ** Today's Progress**: Submitted my last improvement to bot algorithm in Ghost in the Cell contest at codingame.com

-**Thoughts**: Still in the Bronze League, highest today was 29 out of 1463!
-Ranking 95 in the US.
+**Thoughts**: Finally made it into Silver League, highest today was 555 out of ~650 !
+Ranking 88 in the US.

 **Link(s) to work**